24 Things to Do in The Lou

 Anheuser-Busch Brewery

 The Anheuser-Busch Brewery is one of the most popular tourist destinations in St Louis.
 Visitors can take a tour of the brewery, see the Clydesdale horses, and sample some of the beer.
-The Budweiser brewery tour as probably America's most well-known brewery.
+The Budweiser brewery tour as probably America’s most well-known brewery.
 Budweiser has had its presence in St. Louis for more than a century.
-There are many different tours you can take, ranging from free to $35. the free tour is a great one, though, as it takes you in a historic barn to see the Clydesdales and then into a few more of the beautiful brick buildings that make up the Budweiser facility.
+There are many different tours you can take, ranging from free to $35.
+The free tour is a great one, though, as it takes you in a historic barn to see the Clydesdales and then into a few more of the beautiful brick buildings that make up the Budweiser facility.

 The area is massive, and it really feels like a town as you’re walking around and exploring it on tour.
 After the tour, you can enjoy some free samples and relax in the impressive beer garden.
 They have their Budweiser, which is really a must stop for beer lovers in the city.
 But if you wanted another brewery to check out, I definitely recommend going to urban chestnut as well.